Lagrange point

 Lagrange points in the Sun–Earth system (not to scale).
-This view is from the north, so that Earth's orbit is counterclockwise.
+This view is from the north, such that Earth's orbit is counterclockwise.

-A contour plot of the effective potential due to gravity and the centrifugal force of a two-body system in a rotating frame of reference.
+A contour plot of the effective potential due to gravity and the centrifugal pseudo-force of a two-body system in a rotating frame of reference.
 The arrows indicate the downhill gradients of the potential around the five Lagrange points, toward them and away from them.
 Counterintuitively, the L_{4} and L_{5} points are the high points of the potential.
 At the points themselves these forces are balanced.